Rotary Introduces TreadScan 2700 Tire Tread and Alignment Measuring System

 Two versions of TreadScan 2700 are available

 Two versions of TreadScan 2700 are offered to meet any shop’s needs.
-The base product includes a robust drive-over tread scanner and a mobile cabinet with computer and printer.
+The base Article includes a robust drive-over tread scanner and a mobile cabinet with computer and printer.
 The scanner is constructed of tough galvanized steel for durability and reduced maintenance.
 It has adjustable ramps to accommodate any car or light truck weighing up to 16,000 lbs. and can be installed in any bay, either mounted to the floor or recessed per shop preference.